MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 ==Revelation 3:4==
 https://www.bible.com/bible/59/REV.3.4

-Our garments are not worthy of God, it says that our best works are like filthy rags to God.
+Our own garments are not worthy of God, it says that our best works are like filthy rags to God.
+We have our robes of righteousness from God and we can soil it meaning we can drag it through dirt of fill it with impurity.

 ### The Faithful Church / Philadelphia
 ### The Lukewarm Church / Leodicea